 We know it’s difficult to decide which area of law you’d like to focus on when you’re just setting out on your training, which is why all of our law pathways share a common first semester.
 This means you can branch out into a specialised area of law when you have a better grasp of what each field entails.
 As well as Entertainment Law, we offer one degree providing a general legal education (Law), as well as Law with Politics.

 You’ll be encouraged to gain as much experience as possible by attending court and undertaking work placements.
-A 30-week work placement in year three, completed anywhere in the world, will give you the opportunity to experience legal practice in the real world, make professional contacts, and enhance your employability.
+A minimum 30-week work placement in year three, completed anywhere in the world, will give you the opportunity to experience legal practice in the real world, make professional contacts, and enhance your employability.
 What’s more, if your placement meets the necessary criteria, it can count can count towards a portion of your training contract after graduation.
-The placement is optional for our International students (non EU/UK), so there’s scope for all our students to take advantage of this excellent career enhancing experience.

 Interested in studying this course part-time?
 Enquire now.

-For September 2019 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.
-This course is currently going through this process and we will update this page in September 2018 to give you full information about what we will be offering once the review process has concluded.
+For September 2019 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students, we regularly review all of our courses.
+This course is currently going through this process of revalidation and we will update this page in November 2018 to give you full information about what we will be offering once the review process has concluded.

 Next start date: